GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

   - Project IAM Admin: `roles/resourcemanager.projectIamAdmin`
   - Service Usage Admin: `roles/serviceusage.serviceUsageAdmin`

-The service account must have `Billing User` role in the billing account.
+The service account must have `Billing Account User` role in the billing account.

 You can use the [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) and the
 [IAM module](https://github.com/terraform-google-modules/terraform-google-iam) in combination to provision a service account with the necessary roles applied.

-The user using this service account must have the necessary roles to [impersonate](https://cloud.google.com/iam/docs/impersonating-service-accounts) the service account.
+The user using this service account must have the necessary roles, `Service Account User` and `Service Account Token Creator`, to [impersonate](https://cloud.google.com/iam/docs/impersonating-service-accounts) the service account.

 You can run the following commands to assign roles to the service account: